 As a point of reference, the safety issues discussed here are with the use of a 10% carbamide peroxide bleaching agent in mind (like that used with the entry-level tray-whitening kits dispensed by most dentists).
 It delivers a hydrogen peroxide equivalent of about 3.5%.

-[In comparison, in-office bleaching systems typically use products that have a hydrogen peroxide content (HPC) of possibly 35% or more.
-Whitening strips, usually have a 9 to 14% HPC.
-Paint-on products frequently range from 6 to 9% HPC.]
+[In comparison, professional/in-office bleaching systems typically use products that have a hydrogen peroxide content (HPC) of possibly 35% or more.
+Whitening strips, usually have a 9 to 14% HPC.]

 A) Can it cause cancer?